Noah2271/Platformer120/README.md

 End of Level Condition : X
 Level Size : X
 Scrolling and Camera : X
-Particle Juice : - Particle emitters done, will just keep the movement juice to animations-- it looks better.
+Particle Juice : - Particle emitters for interactables, will just keep the movement juice to animations-- it looks better.
 Maybe try to change their colors?
 Haven't figured that out.
 Audio Juice : X

 Scenes : X